-We have acted as counsel to DCP Midstream Partners, LP, a Delaware limited partnership (the "Partnership"), with respect to certain legal matters in connection with the preparation of and filing with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-3 (the "Registration Statement") filed with the Commission on June 20, 2014.
-In connection therewith, we have participated in the preparation of the discussion (the "Discussion") set forth under the caption "Material Tax Consequences" in the prospectus (the "Prospectus") included in the Registration Statement.
+We have acted as counsel to DCP Midstream, LP, a Delaware limited partnership (the "Partnership"), in connection with the preparation of and filing with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-3 (the "Registration Statement"), and the prospectus contained therein (the "Prospectus"), filed with the Commission on October 2, 2020 (together, the "Filing") under the Securities Act of 1933, as amended.
+In connection therewith, we have participated in the preparation of the discussion (the "Discussion") set forth under the caption "Material U.S. Federal Income Tax Consequences" in the Prospectus.

-In rendering the Opinions (as defined below), we have examined, and relied upon, the following records, certificates, representations, and other documents:
+In rendering the Opinions (as defined below), we have examined, and relied upon, the following records, certificates, representations, and other documents (the "Documents"):

-- 1. Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated as of November 1, 2006. - 2.
-Amendment No. 1 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP executed as of April 11, 2008. - 3.
-Amendment No. 2 to the Second Amended and Restated Agreement of Limited Partnership of DCP Midstream Partners, LP dated effective as of April 1, 2009. - 4.
-The Prospectus. - 5.
-Management Representation Letter dated June 20, 2014, from the Partnership to Holland & Hart LLP, and the attachments thereto (the "Management Representation Letter"). - 6.
+- 1. The Fifth Amended and Restated Agreement of Limited Partnership of the Partnership dated as of November 6, 2019. - 2.
+The Filing - 3.
+The Management Representation Letter dated October 2, 2020, from the Partnership to Holland & Hart LLP, and the attachments thereto (the "Management Representation Letter"). - 4.
 Financial information provided to us by the Partnership.

-For purposes of rendering the Opinions, as to all factual representations and assumptions, we have relied solely on the above-referenced documents and have not made any independent investigation or audit of the facts set forth therein.
-We consequently have relied upon the representations in the Management Representation Letter that the factual information presented in such documents or otherwise furnished to us is accurate and complete and have assumed that the information presented in such documents or otherwise furnished to us is accurate and complete in all material respects.
-We are not aware of any material facts or circumstances to the contrary to, or inconsistent with, the representations upon which we have relied as described herein or other assumptions set forth herein.
-The opinions expressed in this letter are strictly limited to the Opinions and no other opinions may be implied.
-No inference should be drawn on any matter for which we have not specifically given an opinion.
-These Opinions are provided as legal opinions only, effective as of the date of this letter, and not as a guaranty or warranty of the matters discussed or referenced herein or as representations of fact.
+For purposes of rendering the Opinions, as to all factual representations and assumptions, we have relied solely on the Documents and have not made any independent investigation or audit of the facts set forth therein.
+We also have relied upon certain representations made to us by the Partnership, such as that the factual information presented in the Documents and the Discussion or otherwise furnished to us is true, accurate and complete.
+In connection with the Opinions, we have examined originals or copies, certified or otherwise identified to our satisfaction, of the Documents and such records, certificates, instruments and other documents as we have deemed relevant and necessary as a basis for the Opinions.
+We have assumed that the information presented in the Documents or otherwise furnished to us is true, accurate and complete in all material respects.
+We are not aware of any material facts or circumstances contrary to, or inconsistent with, the representations upon which we have relied as described herein or the assumptions set forth herein.